 2) “The Lime Tree” by Trevor Hall

-Reggae music artist Trevor Hall comes through the Denver/Boulder area several times a year and has been known to grant requests for performances at weddings, proposals, and the like.
+Reggae music artist Trevor Hall comes through the Denver/Boulder area on a regular basis and has been known to grant requests for performances at weddings, proposals, and the like.
 How cool would it be to have the man himself jam “The Lime Tree” for your first dance?

 3) “A Sunday Smile” by Beirut

 How about a waltz?
-Not for everyone, maybe, but I think it would be great.
-And no contemporary musical act utilizes the waltz time signature more gracefully than does Beirut in “A Sunday Smile.”
+Not for everyone, maybe, but I personally think it would be great.
+And no contemporary musical act utilizes the waltz time signature more gracefully than Beirut does in “A Sunday Smile.”

 4) “Into My Arms” by Nick Cave and the Bad Seeds